Kubernetes Environments

 Agent Status

-You can view the status of a StreamSets Kubernetes agent from the list of environments in the Environments view or from the environment details.
+You can view the status of an IBM StreamSets Kubernetes agent from the list of environments in the Environments view or from the environment details.

 The following table describes each agent status: